 Applying for Admission to Oregon Tech Wilsonville

-Oregon Tech Wilsonville suggests you attend an Admissions Information Session before applying.
+Oregon Tech Wilsonville suggests you attend an Admissions Advising Appointment before applying.
 This session will allow you to get more detailed information about Oregon Tech Wilsonville, admissions requirements, and answers to your general questions.
 If you have already applied and been admitted, please call 503.821.1250 for an advising session to map out the most direct path to reach your educational goals and objectives.

 Please read through the various admission requirements.
 If you need additional information or have questions, please call 503.821.1250 or 1.800.422.2017.
 We want to help you achieve your educational goals!